LLNL/LAST/Power-Provisioning-Dataset/README.md

 - High Performance Conjugate Gradients (HPCG) Benchmark power data from Lumi supercomputer.
 - High-Performance Linpack (HPL) Benchmark and HPCG power data, along with the different power capping algorithms (Figure 5 in the paper), from the Hawk supercomputer.

+### Acknowledgments
+Authors wish to thank Pekka Lehtovuori from CSC IT Center for Science Ltd., Finland for help with collection, review and release of the Lumi dataset.

+Part of this work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344 (LLNL- CONF-862432).

+Part of this material is based upon work supported by the Advanced Scientific Computing Research Program in the U.S. Department of Energy, Office of Science, under Award Number DE-AC02-05CH11231 and used resources of the National Energy Research Scientific Computing Center (NERSC), which is supported by the Office of Science of the U.S. Department of Energy under Con- tract No. DE-AC02-05CH11231.

+Part of this research was sponsored by and used resources of the Oak Ridge Leadership Computing Facility (OLCF), which is a DOE Office of Science User Facility at the Oak Ridge National Laboratory (ORNL) supported by the U.S.
+Department of Energy under Contract No. DE-AC05-00OR22725.

+This work was partially funded by the German Federal Ministry of Education and Research (BMBF) and the Ministry of Science, Research and the Arts Baden-Württemberg (MWK) as part of the SiVeGCS project.

 ### License
 Creative Commons Attribution 4.0 International Public License